mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/crop-prediction.md

 ## Create a predictor

-In this section you will connect to MindsDB with the MySQL API and create a predictor.
+In this section you will connect to MindsDB with the MySQL API and create a predictor with a single SQL command.
+Predictor is in fact a complete machine learning model, with datasource columns serving as features, and MindsDB takes care of the rest of ML workflow automatically.
+There is a way to get your hands into the insides of the model to fine tune it, but we will not cover it in this tutorial.

 First you need to connect to MindsDB through the MySQL API.
 To do so, use the following command.
 > Remember to change the username for the connection